 Highest DPS Ghost Counters:

 There’s not much room for this Pokemon to improve.
-It can’t learn Lick or Shadow Claw and even with those moves, it would reach around Sharpedo levels on the above chat.
+It can’t learn Lick or Shadow Claw, and its Attack stat isn't that high.
+Even with those moves, it would reach around Sharpedo levels on the above chart.

-Porygon also has a noteworthy signature Normal-type move in Tri Attack.
-A Normal-type fast move could make Porygon-Z in partly cloudy weather comparable to Metagross as a generalist, although type effectiveness (1.4x) is typically going to be more powerful than STAB (1.2x).
+Porygon also has a noteworthy signature move in Tri Attack.
+A Normal-type fast move, on the other hand, could make Porygon-Z in partly cloudy weather comparable to Metagross as a generalist, although type effectiveness (1.6x) is more powerful than STAB (1.2x).